 “The restrictions in the Sign Code that apply to any given sign thus depend entirely on the communicative content of the sign,” Thomas explained.
 He rejected the Ninth Circuit’s reasoning that the law was content-neutral because there was no underlying purpose to discriminate against particular messages.
 “In other words, an innocuous justification cannot transform a facially content-based law into one that is content-neutral.”

-Supreme Court: Sign restrictions based on content is violation of First Amendment
+Supreme Court: Sign restrictions based on content violates First Amendment

 Thomas also reiterated a message the Court articulated in Chicago Police Dept. v.
 Mosley (1972) – that laws are content-based when they restrict speech based on subject matter.
 He also explained that laws can be content-based even if they are viewpoint neutral.
 In other words, viewpoint discrimination merely is a subset of content discrimination.